The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 Evidence of Impact on the Recipient (The Person in Need)

-Crucial Bridge to Care: The immediate, non-judgmental support provided through ALGES is essential for de-escalation and safety in a crisis.
+The immediate, non-judgmental support provided through ALGES is important for de-escalation and safety in a crisis.
 The framework is powerful because it simultaneously reduces shame through non-judgmental support and provides a practical pathway directly to professional care, acting as a lifeline when the person needs it most.

-Supporting Capacity: The evidence confirms that MHFA and the ALGES action plan successfully build mental health capacity and preparedness within communities and workplaces, empowering non-professionals to act as reliable first responders.
+The evidence confirms that MHFA and the ALGES framework successfully build mental health capacity and preparedness within communities and workplaces, helping non-professionals to act as reliable first responders.

 Your community needs First Aiders.

-You now have a better understanding of the theory behind ALGES—the five-step plan proven to provide compassionate, non-judgmental support in a crisis.
+You now have a better understanding of the theory behind ALGES.
 But theory alone isn't enough.
 The next step is completing a certified Mental Health First Aid course to gain the confidence and clarity needed to act in real-life situations.

 Looking to build a more resilient and supportive team?